Hiring the right talent, and doing it at scale, is a challenge in and of itself.

 - Applicants were not always the right fit for some of your previous roles, but have the skills for open roles you have today

 The same can be said for returnship.
-Before you proceed with recruiting only net-new candidates, consider looking to your past employees:
+Before you proceed with recruiting only net-new, external candidates, consider looking to your past employees:

 - Always consider existing employees before you even start your job search

 - Provide a clear path for internal mobility

 - Give internal candidates the white glove treatment they deserve

 - Keep an archive of all your candidates — both internal and external